-28 Active Bystander for Law Enforcement Program 29 Jiu Jitsu Ground Survival Training 30 Active Shooter, Run/Hide/Fight 31 Legislative Updates 32 0 The first in-person Cops and Clergy meeting since January of 2020 was held in May of 2021 33 34 0 Return to Police Youth Camps with 35 local youth participants in 2021 and 2022 with a leadership focus.
-35 0 Continued meetings with Police Chief's Community Advisory Committee 36 • Enh ancements to the provision of professional law enforcement services such as: 37 0 Successful re-accreditation in 2021 (100% compliance with 144 standards, all mandatory) 38 39 0 Implementation of significant policy changes and training requirements to align with significant legislative changes 40 • Imp plementation of enhanced de-escalation and persons in crisis response and planning 41 42 0 PD commissioned staff attended 24-hour Patrol Tactics training, which focused on deescalation in alignment with State's Law Enforcement Training and Community Safety Act.
-43 44 0 Partnered with Verdant and Compass to bring crisis focused embedded social worker to department (IMPACT) 45 0 Mandatory ground survival (Jiu Jitsu) training for commissioned and custody staff 46 • Cor ntinued Implementation of the 2019-2023 Lynnwood Police Department Strategic Plan 47 48 • nning and design of new CJC with focus on reduced recidivism by connecting justice involved nmunity members with quality wrap around services and programming 49 Hig hligh nts and Changes for 2023-2024: 50 In th ne ne ext biennium the Lynnwood Police Department will endeavor to accomplish: 51 • Cor ntinue to enhance community and business outreach efforts 52 53 • ntifying of new goals and objectives for our 2024-2028 Lynnwood Police Department Strategic n and active work towards achievement of plan 54 55 • nplete the construction of the Community Justice Center and Community Resource Center. mated construction completion in October of 2023 56 • Cor ntinued inter-departmental and regional collaboration 57 • Cor ntinue to hire a diverse work force, reflective of our community 58 59 • Cor ntinued implementation of crisis response improvement and strategies to include enhanced ensive tactics, de-escalation, and scenario-based training models and MHP co-response 60 Cha nges : 61 62 63 • The price 2023-2024 proposed includes budgetary increases as we work to return to staffing levels held or to our 2021-2022 budget, which saw the freezing of 7 positions and the reduction in jail erations.
-The bulk of these reductions were accomplished as follows: 64 • Reduced budget in jail medical services, jail food and supplies as the jail was not operational when construction on the Community Justice Center began in mid-2021
+- Active Bystander for Law Enforcement Program - Jiu Jitsu Ground Survival Training - Active Shooter, Run/Hide/Fight - Legislative Updates - The first in-person Cops and Clergy meeting since January of 2020 was held in May of 2021 - Return to Police Youth Camps with 35 local youth participants in 2021 and 2022 with a leadership focus. - Continued meetings with Police Chief's Community Advisory Committee - Enhancements to the provision of professional law enforcement services such as: - Successful re-accreditation in 2021 (100% compliance with 144 standards, all mandatory) - Implementation of significant policy changes and training requirements to align with significant legislative changes - Implementation of enhanced de-escalation and persons in crisis response and planning - PD commissioned staff attended 24-hour Patrol Tactics training, which focused on deescalation in alignment with State's Law Enforcement Training and Community Safety Act. - Partnered with Verdant and Compass to bring crisis focused embedded social worker to department (IMPACT) - Mandatory ground survival (Jiu Jitsu) training for commissioned and custody staff - Continued Implementation of the 2019-2023 Lynnwood Police Department Strategic Plan - Planning and design of new CJC with focus on reduced recidivism by connecting justice involved community members with quality wrap around services and programming

+In the next biennium the Lynnwood Police Department will endeavor to accomplish:

+- Continue to enhance community and business outreach efforts - Identifying of new goals and objectives for our 2024-2028 Lynnwood Police Department Strategic Plan and active work towards achievement of plan - Complete the construction of the Community Justice Center and Community Resource Center.
+Estimated construction completion in October of 2023 - Continued inter-departmental and regional collaboration - Continue to hire a diverse work force, reflective of our community - Continued implementation of crisis response improvement and strategies to include enhanced defensive tactics, de-escalation, and scenario-based training models and MHP co-response